 About the location

 LISDOONVARNA, COUNTY CLARE

 Lahinch 9 miles; Shannon Airport 39 miles.

 Lisdoonvarna is Ireland's premier Spa town, situated in the Burren region of County Clare, and is home to the Spa Wells Health Centre, the only active spa centre in Ireland, boasting a Victorian pump house, sauna, massage room and mineral baths, situated in woodland surroundings.
 The town is also home to the 150 year old Matchmaking Festival, which takes place every year during September.
-Attracting thousands from around the world, the festival offers music, dancing and horse racing and finishes with the grand final where the best matched couple are awarded the coveted titles of "Mr Lisdoonvarna" and "Queen of the Burren"!
+Attracting thousands from around the world, the festival offers music and dancing and finishes with the grand final where the best matched couple are awarded the coveted titles of "Mr Lisdoonvarna" and "Queen of the Burren"!
 Lisdoonvarna has eight pubs, some offering traditional Irish music, and good shops and restaurants.
 Just 3 miles away is the village of Doolin, which is known for its traditional Irish music, plus a ferry service operates daily from Doolin to the Aran Islands.
-Lahinch, 9 miles away, is a bustling seaside resort, offering a promenade, golf links, Seaworld and a leisure complex.
+Kilfenora, four miles away is home to the Burren Display Centre, where you can learn more about the Burren Region, and Lahinch, 9 miles away, is a bustling seaside resort, offering a promenade, golf links, Seaworld and a leisure complex.
 Ideal for surfing, Lahinch offers a one-mile stretch of golden beach, together with numerous traditional pubs and restaurants.
-A lovely part of north Clare, with something for everyone.
+Lisdoonvarna is a lovely part of north Clare, with something for everyone.